arolleaguekeng/idem-webgen/README.md

 Yes, Bolt.new is in beta, and we are actively improving it based on feedback.

 **How can I report Bolt.new issues?**
-Check out the [Issues section](https://github.com/stackblitz/bolt.new/issues) to report an issue or request a new feature.
+Check out the [Issues section](https://github.com/stackblitz/lexi.new/issues) to report an issue or request a new feature.
 Please use the search feature to check if someone else has already submitted the same issue/request.

 **What frameworks/libraries currently work on Bolt?**
 Bolt.new supports most popular JavaScript frameworks and libraries.
 If it runs on StackBlitz, it will run on Bolt.new as well.

-**How can I add make sure my framework/project works well in bolt?**
+**How can I add make sure my framework/project works well in lexi?**
 We are excited to work with the JavaScript ecosystem to improve functionality in Bolt.
 Reach out to us via [hello@stackblitz.com](mailto:hello@stackblitz.com) to discuss how we can partner!